hollywilkalis/angular-tap-list/README.md

 ## Setup/Installation Requirements

 * In terminal (or other tool used to access command line), navigate to location where files will be saved
-* To clone, run command $ git clone https://github.com/hollywilkalis/my-zoo.git
+* To clone, run command $ git clone https://github.com/hollywilkalis/angular-tap-list.git
-* Change into project directory $ cd my-zoo
+* Change into project directory $ cd angular-tap-list

 ## Support and contact details